 Program Overview

-The Civil Engineering Technology advanced diploma program is a three-year program that focuses on the planning, design and construction of roads, bridges, tunnels, subdivisions, buildings, municipal services and heavy infrastructure.
-Students learn to ensure projects are functional, economical and meet standards and codes.
-There is a blend of lectures, laboratories and tutorials, with a focus on real drawing sets.
-There is an option for co-op.
+The Civil Engineering Technology three-year advanced diploma program focuses on the planning, design and construction of roads, bridges, tunnels, subdivisions, buildings, municipal services and heavy infrastructure.
+You’ll learn how to ensure that projects are functional and economical, while meeting standards and codes.
+Enjoy learning through a blend of lectures, labs and tutorials, with a focus on real drawing sets.
+You’ll also have the option to complete a co-op after your fifth semester.

 Full Description